reframejs/reframe/readme.md

  - Reframe searched for a `/pages` directory and found one at `~/tmp/reframe-playground/pages`.
  - Reframe read the `/pages` directory and found our page config at `~/tmp/reframe-playground/pages/HelloPage.html.js`.
  - Reframe used webpack to transpile `HelloPage.html.js`.
- - Reframe started a hapi server serving all static browser assets and serving our page by (re-)rendering its HTML on every request.
+ - Reframe started a Node.js/hapi server serving all static browser assets and serving our page by (re-)rendering its HTML on every request.

 The "Quick Start" section below gives a step-by-step guide to create your first React web app with Reframe.